 Each environment contains a virtual machine as the OutSystems Platform Server, playing the role of deployment controller and front-end server.

-If you chose to deploy a high-availability production environment, your production environment will have two virtual machines.
-The second one acts as an additional front-end server.
+If you chose to deploy a farm production environment, your production environment will have a Virtual Machine and a Scale Set.
+The second one acts as the front-end server answering HTTP(S) requests.

 All virtual machines have Windows Server 2016 Datacenter installed.

 You can choose the size of the virtual machines during the setup, in the solution template wizard.
-By default, “D4s v3 Standard” size is selected for all environments.
+By default, "F4s_v2" size is selected for all environments.

 The main features of the proposed sizes are: